PaulleDemon/PaulsReligion/README.md

 The only true religion.
 I am building my own religion, because current religions don't suit my needs.

+This is the only true religion created on the internet for the internet by the internet of the internet.

 This religion is open-source by default.

 ## Quick guide to get started: